 It’s a well-known fact that anything categorized as “employment income” when paid out to an employee, is taxable.
 So naturally, litigants in a wrongful dismissal matter typically worry about the settlement monies (such as severance pay) being paid out in a lump sum.

 There are certain types of claims, aside from severance, which is not taxable if the damages are awarded at a trial or if the issues are resolved prior to a trial.

 One such category of claim is one for human rights violations.
 A litigant who is awarded human rights damages for their employers violations of human rights legislation (i.e for a termination on the basis of disability) will not be taxed on the damages awarded for those violations in accordance with Canada Revenue Agency Interpretation-Internal 2006-0204971I7:

 “only where general damages are received in respect of personal injuries sustained before or after the loss of employment (for example, in situations of harassment during employment or defamation after dismissal), or where a loss of employment involves a human rights violation and is settled out of court, will general damages be viewed as unrelated to the loss of employment and therefore non-taxable….”

 This interpretation was provided in November 2006 as a clarification to Section 5(1) of the Income Tax Act, R.S.O.
 1990, c.1.2 which defines taxable income.

-The principle is logical given that an individual whom has already faced discrimination and hardship at the hands of their employer should not be penalized for a successful claim as against that employer for those reasons.
+The principle is logical given that an individual who has already faced discrimination and hardship at the hands of their employer should not be penalized for a successful claim against that employer for those reasons.

 The same principle is applied to punitive damages given the nature of the award.